spencerdodd/spencerdodd.github.io/_posts/aroundtheweb/2018-03-28-target-blank.md

 </script>
 ```

 That's it.
 My PoC exploit page (the one that will be placed in a vulnerable `href`) can be found at [`https://spencerdodd.github.com/pocs/targetblank`](https://spencerdodd.github.com/pocs/targetblank).
-The phishing page is found at [`https://spencerdodd.github.com/pocs/targetblankd`](https://spencerdodd.github.com/pocs/targetblankd).
+My PoC simply redirects to another [PoC page](https://spencerdodd.github.com/pocs/targetblankd) highlighting the location change.
 Here is the exploit in action in two different vulnerable locations I found on the the website in question:

 ### user profile